Mike Newell’s adapation of Annie Barrow’s best-selling novel is British security-blanket film-making at its finest

 Juliet has been corresponding with Guernsey pig farmer Tom (Michiel Huisman) about the mysterious society, which also includes a jovial Tom Courtenay and Katherine Parkinson.
 When she decides to visit the island, which was occupied by the Germans during the war, the chocolate-box aesthetic and all-round-top-hole-twee-ness is capped by the fact that Tom turns out to be devilishly handsome.
 He also clearly doesn’t come from Guernsey either, as Dutch actor Huisman (Game of Thrones, The Age of Adeline) stumbles over the English-dialogue but as his shirts are always open to his chest, Juliet isn’t investigating any further.

 There’s a mystery involving the wartime fate of the book club’s founder Elizabeth (Brown-Findlay), but it’s mostly window dressing for director Mike Newell (Four Weddings And A Funeral) to delve deep into the dappled sunsets.
 Juliet is supposedly in Guernsey to write a story about the Society for The Times of London, which seems an odd prospect all-round, but this isn’t the type of film which is supposed to stand up to much logic.
-Instead, there are lots of discussion of how wonderful books are, and Jane Austen naturally rears her head.
+Instead, there are lots of discussions of how wonderful books are, with Jane Austen naturally rearing her trope-y head.

 Production companies: Blue Print Pictures, The Mazar Kaplan Company